How to List Groups in Linux

 List all Groups a User is a Member of

-One way to find the user’s groups is to list the contents of those files using cat , less or grep .
-Another easier option is to use a command whose purpose is to provide information about the system’s users and groups.
+The primary group is stored in the /etc/passwd file and the supplementary groups are listed in the /etc/group file.
+One way to find a user’s groups is to search those files directly using cat , less , or grep .
+A more direct option is to use a command designed to report user and group information.

-Using the groups command
+Using the groups Command

 groups